What happens after treatment for malignant mesothelioma?

 It may take a while before your fears lessen.
 But it may help to know that many cancer survivors have learned to live with this uncertainty and are leading full lives.
 Our document, Living With Uncertainty: The Fear of Cancer Recurrence, gives more detailed information on this.

 Follow-up is needed to check for cancer recurrence or spread, as well as possible side effects of certain treatments.
-This is the time for you to ask your health care team any questions you need answered and to discuss any concerns you might have.
+This is the time for you to ask your health care team any questions you might have and to discuss any concerns.

 Almost any cancer treatment can have side effects.
 Some may last for a few weeks to several months, but others can be permanent.
 Don’t hesitate to tell your cancer care team about any symptoms or side effects that bother you so they can help you manage them.